-Russ Abbott is a registered financial advisor who holds an MBA in Finance and a BA in Economics.
-He has taught investment classes for over 20 years.
+Russ Abbott is a registered financial advisor who holds an MBA in Finance and a BA in Economics, and a Certified Portfolio Manager Designation.
+He has taught investment classes for more than 30 years.

 David Anderson was in the radio business for more than 20 years.
 He plays guitar and keyboards and has written articles about rock music.

 Emil Augustine, BA Northcentral University; MA University of Minnesota; M.Div.
 Luther Theological Seminary; Doctoral Studies, Drew University; Adjunct Faculty, Princeton Theological Seminary; Guest Lecturer, Centenary College.